Proposed Fermi-surface reservoir-engineering and application to realizing unconventional Fermi superfluids in a driven-dissipative non-equilibrium Fermi gas: Introduction

 \section{Introduction}

 The last two decades had witnessed great progress in understanding and controlling many-body systems out of equilibrium \cite{Marchetti2013, Carusotto2013, Sieberer2016, Ashida2020, Bukov2015, Eckardt2017, Oka2019, Harper2020, Aoki2014}.
-When the system is driven out of equilibrium, restrictions such as the dissipation fluctuation theorem are generally lifted.
+When the system is driven out of equilibrium, restrictions such as the fluctuation-dissipation theorem are generally lifted.
 The lack of these constraints gives additional ``free hands'' for the system to exhibit exotic states that are otherwise prohibited in equilibrium.
-Floquet time crystals \cite{Khemani2016, Else2016, Yao2017, Else2017, Zhang2017, Choi2017}, light-induced superconducting-like states \cite{Fausti2011, Mitrano2016, Suzuki2019}, long-range orders in two dimension \cite{Vicsek1995, Toner1995} as well as non-reciprocal phase transitions \cite{Fruchart2021, Hanai2020, Hanai2019, You2020, Saha2020}, are a few of such examples.
+Floquet time crystals \cite{Khemani2016, Else2016, Yao2017, Else2017, Zhang2017, Choi2017}, light-induced superconducting-like states \cite{Fausti2011, Mitrano2016, Suzuki2019}, long-range orders in two dimensions \cite{Vicsek1995, Toner1995} as well as non-reciprocal phase transitions \cite{Fruchart2021, Hanai2020, Hanai2019, You2020, Saha2020}, are a few of such examples.
 Among these, the strategy of dissipatively controlling many-body states by carefully designing the coupling between reservoirs and a system, which is often referred to as `reservoir engineering', is recognized as a promising route to obtain the desired state \cite{Diehl2008, Verstraete2009, Weimer2010, Diehl2011, Metelmann2015, Ma2019, Clark2020}.
-For example, by an appropriate design of reservoir-system coupling, it is shown to be possible to implement a non-trivial topological state \cite{Diehl2008}, universal quantum computing \cite{Verstraete2009} as well as non-reciprocal coupling \cite{Metelmann2015}.
-Although most of the work considers Markovian reservoirs, a non-Markovian reservoir is found to also be useful as a dissipative stabilizer of strongly correlated states, such as the Mott insulator \cite{Ma2019} and fractional quantum Hall state \cite{Clark2020}.
+For example, by an appropriate design of reservoir-system coupling, it has been shown to be possible to implement a non-trivial topological state \cite{Diehl2008}, universal quantum computing \cite{Verstraete2009} as well as non-reciprocal coupling \cite{Metelmann2015}.
+Although most of them consider Markovian reservoirs, it has been pointed out that a non-Markovian reservoir is also useful as a dissipative stabilizer of strongly correlated states, such as the Mott insulator \cite{Ma2019} and the fractional quantum Hall state \cite{Clark2020}.